CPH-SEC/CPH-SEC.github.io/cphsec_howtowrite.md

 ### <a id="Entering"></a>Entering An Article, Write-Up or Whitepaper

-When the first draft is done, zip it (including pictures) and send it to: cph-sec@gmail.com After review it will be uploaded Github and a notifcation will be sent.
+When the first draft is done, zip it (including pictures) and send it to: cphsec108-(at)- gmail.com After review it will be uploaded Github and a notifcation will be sent.
-Assuming that there are no changes the article will be revealed at a good "SEO time", most likely in the afternoon, not in weekends.
+Assuming that there are no changes, the article will be revealed at a good "SEO time", most likely in the afternoon, not in weekends.

 ### <a id="Conclusion"></a>Conclusion

-_Ideas_
-+ What did we learn?
-+ Whats up next?
-+ Thanks to xx
+This concludes the primer.
+I hope You feel inspired and motivated to make the best hackers GitBook on the WWW and put Danish hackers / CPH:SEC on the world map.
+At the same time You will help both yourself and team members to reach even higher levels.